usnistgov/trojai-example/README.md

 You primarily modify 2 of the files within the repo for your submission.

-- `example_trojai_llm_mitigation.py` - This file is what contains the entry points for the mitigation technique.
-It implements a `--mitigate` and `--test` entrypoint.
+- `example_trojai_llm_mitigation.py` - This file is what contains the entry points for the mitigation technique, which will be output into `--output_dirpath`
-  - `--mitigate` applies your mitigation technique, modifying the model weights, and saves it to the `--output_dirpath`.
   - `def prepare_mitigation(args)` - this function takes in the commandline args and defined metaparameters and is responsible for constructing your specific defense that is a subclass of the `TrojAIMitigationLLM` class.
 - `metaparameters.yml` - This file mirrors the performer-specific hyperparamters defined in tha ArgParser inside `example_trojai_mitigation.py`.
 The YAML acts as a base configuration (which must be passed in as `--metaparameters`), and can be optionally overwritten by those same CLI args.
 As you add or remove specific hyperparameters, you can change the `metaparameters.yml` to mirror needed hyperparamters.
   - For example, if `metaparameters.yml` defines